 There was a beautiful garden inside a famous Zen temple complex.
-The man in charge of maintaining the gardener was quite passionate about his work.
+The man in charge of maintaining the garden was quite passionate about his work.
 He loved weeding, fertilising, cleaning, pruning and planting around all day.
 Frequently, the gardener would notice an old Zen master who would be standing beyond the garden walls and observe him doing his work, with great compassion reflected in his eyes.

 One day, the gardener learnt that there would be important dignitaries visiting the temple.
 This news inspired him to work extra hard—he carefully pulled out all the weeds, pruned the shrubs, combed the moss, and spent a long time meticulously raking up and carefully arranging all the dry autumn leaves.